humbertoarndt/FdF/logbook.md

 This will be my first **graphic** project, so I need to familiarize with the **MiniLibX**, an internally library that includes the basic to create interface and deal with keyboard and mouse events.

 ## VNC
-Since the project requires an interface I discovered that I need to use a VNC in order to make it works.
+Since the project requires an interface I discovered that I need to use a VNC in order to make it work.
 So what is a VNC?

 VNC stands for Virtual Network Computing.
 It is a cross-platform screen sharing system that was created to remotely control another computer using [Remote Frame Buffer protocol](https://en.wikipedia.org/wiki/RFB_protocol/).
-It transmits the keyboard and mouse input from one computer to another, relaying the graphical-screen updates, over network.
+It transmits the keyboard and mouse input from one computer to another, replaying the graphical-screen updates, over network.

 [Read more](http://www.remoteaccess.org/what-is-a-vnc/)